gettosan/alpenglow-formal-verification/README.md

 3. For bash users, replace `~/.zshrc` with `~/.bash_profile` in commands above

 #### Python Setup (Required for Experiments)

+Python 3.8+ is required for running statistical analysis and experiment scripts.

 ```bash
 # Create virtual environment (always recommended)